 Religion and Coming Out Issues for Asian Pacific Americans

-Many people find strength and support from their faith as they struggle to come out as gay, lesbian, bisexual or transgender.
+Many people find strength and support from their faith as they struggle to come out as gay, lesbian, bisexual, transgender, or queer.
 At first, this might sound impossible since many organized religions teach that homosexuality and gender variance are wrong or immoral.
-This has a powerful impact on LGBT Asian Pacific Americans, due to traditional connections among family, culture and religion within that community.
+This has a powerful impact on LGBTQ Asian Pacific Americans, due to traditional connections among family, culture and religion within that community.
 The beliefs of Asian Pacific Islander religions may not be any more homophobic than others, but the interconnectedness of culture and religion means that any homophobia related to faith can have a devastating effect.

 Progress is also being made within certain denominations.
-LGBT advocates within the Catholic Church, which comprises many Asian Pacific Americans, such as DignityUSA, have been working to educate people of their faith.
+LGBTQ advocates within the Catholic Church, which comprises many Asian Pacific Americans, such as DignityUSA, have been working to educate people of their faith.

-The presence of LGBT-supportive clergy can send a powerful message to Asian Pacific Americans who are coming out.
+The presence of LGBTQ-supportive clergy can send a powerful message to Asian Pacific Americans who are coming out.
 While there may not be many Asian Pacific Islander-affiliated houses of worship that call themselves gay-friendly, the support of their leaders sends an important message.
-Straight allies within a congregation also send a powerful signal to LGBT Asian Pacific Americans who want to maintain their faith.
+Straight allies within a congregation also send a powerful signal to LGBTQ Asian Pacific Americans who want to maintain their faith.

 “One reason I have become involved (in LGBT advocacy) is my faith,” said Betty Kobata, a straight ally and member of the West Valley United Methodist Church in Chatsworth, Calif.
 “As a member of the faith community, I always believe that God’s love is inclusive and embraces everyone regardless of our differences.
 We need to educate ourselves and better understand what it means to be gay in this society.”

-Some LGBT Asian Pacific Americans find that the religion they grew up with isn’t as homophobic as they first thought.
+Some LGBTQ Asian Pacific Americans find that the religion they grew up with isn’t as homophobic as they first thought.

 “I was raised as a Hindu and today consider myself to be loosely religious,” said Prateek Chaudhary, a former medical student at the Texas College of Osteopathic Medicine.
 “Many Hindus find that their religion isn’t necessarily an obstacle to coming out, especially those who study Hindu mythology, which includes references to same-sex relationships and alternative gender roles.”

-Other LGBT Asian Pacific Americans have found support and strength from LGBT organizations specific to their chosen faith.
+Other LGBTQ Asian Pacific Americans have found support and strength from LGBTQ organizations specific to their chosen faith.
 One such group is Al-Fatiha which seeks to provide a supportive and understanding environment for Muslims who seek to reconcile their sexual orientation or gender identity with Islam.